(This is part of the series ‘D&D: Chasing the Dragon.’ Read more from the home page.)

 But D&D is not a neutral system.
 There’s no such thing.
 Every single game that has ever been made has the values of its designer baked into the rules.
 Every mechanical stroke was put there to serve some purpose, with some particular play experience in mind.
 All you need to do is listen to the game, put yourself in the designer’s shoes, and then ask yourself why they would’ve done this or made that.
 After all, the designer is doing the same thing in reverse: they imagine people playing their game a certain way, and design accordingly to make that happen.

 Tabletop RPGs may seem above all that, with the way they allow players to narrate freely.
 They have a way of making players believe that they’re in control of the experience, not the designer.
 But tabletop RPGs are no different at all.
 They have rules like any other game, and they were made by a designer who had a vision of play.
-You can still look to the parts of play where it makes sense to leverage the rules, and you can see the designer having their say, informing the play experience.
+You can still look to the parts of play where it makes sense to leverage the rules, indeed to the very format of the game, and you can see the designer having their say, informing the play experience.

 So when you see a system where the purpose of a Strength score is to bend bars and force doors as well as carry a lot of things, you can infer that the value is on breaking, entering, and looting.
 When you see that the same system requires a secretive, all-powerful DM, you can infer that an important part of that role is to put things to loot behind all those doors.
-It’s simple – all you need to do is stop focusing on what you’re doing and what rules you don’t use.
+It’s simple – all you need to do is stop focusing on your intended experience and what rules you do and do not use.
 When you let the system speak uninterrupted, it will tell you plain as day what it’s all about, if only you’ll listen.

 Rules for sharing narrative control are nowhere to be found.
-Telling a non-combat-oriented story is pretty challenging when it’s required out of the gate that all characters be combatants, and players’ only form of narrative control is fighting, largely speaking.
+Telling a non-combat-oriented story is pretty challenging when it’s required out of the gate that all characters be combatants, and players’ most reliable form of narrative control is fighting.
 Given the goals we’d set for Project Loremaster, D&D should never have been our system of choice.
-It was a severe clash of values, and it had showed every step of the way.
+It was a severe clash of values, and it had shown every step of the way.
 It didn’t matter how many tweaks and house rules we laid over the top – the core of the game was fundamentally opposed to us.
 It was not neutral.

 Only by ignoring the system had we gotten anywhere with our storytelling goals.
 That’s why it had seemed like D&D was a blank slate: the vast majority of our storytelling had been about things so beyond the purview of the rules that you couldn’t really say we were truly playing the game.
 It was just hours and hours of us doing stuff D&D doesn’t care about.
 The subject material of the game lay outside D&D’s ability to adjudicate, and that had been the part that seemed like the blank slate.
 The structure of the game, however – the DM/player relationship that kept us bound to its preferred style of play – that part of the system never really went away.